Texas Endovascular Logo

 Here’s what you can expect during genicular artery embolization:

-Benefits of GAE Over Surgery
+Benefits of Non-Invasive GAE Treatment Over Surgery

 Choosing GAE means choosing relief without the challenges of major surgery.